ptymartin/cse15l-lab-reports/lab_report_2.md

 ---

 ## Part 3
-Lab 2 really taught me how simple reading and handling URLs can be and how easy simple websites can be made.
+Lab 2 taught me how simple reading and handling URLs can be and how easy simple websites can be made.
+I also learned that websites can be accessed and viewed through terminal commands fairly easily.